What an Energised First Week Back!

 BKKC Club Session

 On Saturday 24th April, BKKC held a club session at Colcot Sports Hall to show family and friends what they have been training and working on.
-We managed to get half of the club together for this training session, and Sensei Phill, Senpai Rhian and Senpai Paul thoroughly enjoyed teaching so many of you at once.
+We managed to get half of the club together for this training session, and Sensei Phill and Senpai Rhian thoroughly enjoyed teaching so many of you at once.

 Sensei Phill covered kihon, ido geiko, self-defence, kata and even some boken (wooden sword) work.
 Everyone trained very hard during the session and very much made their families and friends proud.